Trademark Productions Master Terms & Conditions of Services

 Discontinuation of Services

-TM may, upon 30 days’ advance written notice to the Clients, elect to discontinue any individual service from time to time.
-In these events, TM will provide details and options for customers to consider and determine best suited for the operation and maintenance of their product(s) or campaign(s) management.
+PA may, upon 30 days’ advance written notice to the Clients, elect to discontinue any individual service from time to time.
+In these events, PA will provide details and options for customers to consider and determine best suited for the operation and maintenance of their product(s) or campaign(s) management.

 General